nais/doc/in-depth/nais-manifest.md

 # The NAIS manifest

 The NAIS manifest `nais.yaml` describes your application.
-You can see a minimal example manifest and a full one in the [examples-folder](https://github.com/nais/doc/tree/8e274b1ad330b8f3d61595ed9b586b3dbc6c0341/in-depth/examples/nais-manifest/README.md).
+You can see a minimal example manifest at the bottom.

 Here you can find all the supported fields for the manifest.